GavinHuttley/tib/source/python/files.rst

         for line in seqfile:
             print(repr(line))

-Note that I've used a built-in function ``repr()``.
+.. note:: I've used a built-in function ``repr()``.
 This shows the *representation* of the object.
 I've done that here because it shows the new-line characters at the end of each line.

 Writing data to a file
 ----------------------